CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 +++
 ### TO BE EXACT: "PENCITRAAN 2.0"
+Be wise with what you share in your social media account

 - Blog your learning experience, but don’t look like you are learning.
 Make it look like you are teaching.
 And yes, in English please|
 - For programmer, active in StackOverflow either asking or answering. |
 - For programmer, commit your code in Github.
 For designer, show case your design in dribble.com, deviantart.com, etc. |

-P.S: Be wise with what you share in your social media account
 +++

 ### PERFECT USE OF SOCIAL MEDIA!